Rishabh199-5/javascript/README.md

     }
 }
 a();

 <img width="670" alt="Screenshot 2022-01-18 at 10 09 06 PM" src="https://user-images.githubusercontent.com/16613350/149979652-21be8476-99dd-44ff-ad80-9c2abf7d1e32.png">

-if a avariable is not found in local memory then javascript go recursively in the parents memeory till the variable is found. the above mentioned process is known as scope chain.
+if a avariable is not found in local memory then javascript go recursively in the parents memory till the variable is found. the above mentioned process is known as scope chain.